jonuar/jonuar/README.md

   # Salutations 👋

   <div align="left">
-  I am a developer interested in all things web.
+  I am a developer interested in all things **web**.
 If it's coded, I'm probably curious about it.
 My natural habitat includes caffeine and the occasional debugging session that turns into an existential crisis.
   </div>

 &nbsp;